gurbaaz27/gurbaaz27.github.io/_posts/2021-05-30-demystifying-the-docker.md

 {% include image.html url="/assets/img/blogs/docker-concepts.png" description="Fundamental concepts in Docker [1]" %}

-Dockerfile contains set of instructions/code to build a Docker image, which in turn is a snapshot of requirements and dependencies (similar to a .iso file for OS).
-A docker container is a running instance of a Docker image.
+<span class="mark">Dockerfile contains set of instructions/code to build a Docker image, which in turn is a snapshot of requirements and dependencies (similar to a .iso file for OS).
+A docker container is a running instance of a Docker image.</span>

 ## How to write a Dockerfile?